+- 1) The Decision Maker(s), including a designated Board chair - 2) The Hearing Officer (non-voting)

+- 3) IT personnel (as needed)

+- 4) The Parties

+- 5) Advisor of choice or provided by the University for each Party

+- 6) Witnesses

-- 1) The Decision Maker(s) - 2) The Hearing Chair [if applicable, note whether voting or non-voting] - 3) Hearing facilitators, if applicable and different from the Hearing Chair - 4) Conduct administrator or designee or IT personnel or other University personnel - 5) The Parties - 6) Advisor of choice or provided by the University for each Party - 7) Witnesses - 8) Any individuals necessary to provide interpretation or other support services associated with reasonable accommodations to facilitate participation in the hearing.
+- 7) Any individuals necessary to provide interpretation or other support services associated with reasonable accommodations to facilitate participation in the hearing.

-The Decision Maker(s) and Hearing Chair will not have a conflict of interest or bias in favor of or against Complainants or Respondents generally, or in favor or against the Parties to the particular case.
+The Decision Maker(s) and Hearing Officer will not have a conflict of interest or bias in favor of or against Complainants or Respondents generally, or in favor or against the Parties to the particular case.
 The Parties will have an opportunity to raise any objections regarding a Decision Maker's actual or perceived conflicts of interest or bias at the beginning of the hearing.

-Parties and Witnesses cannot be compelled to participate in the hearing and have the right not to participate in the hearing free from retaliation.
+Parties and Witnesses cannot be compelled to participate in the hearing, and have the right not to participate in the hearing free from retaliation.